s0ar3/usersWithLogin/README.md

 # usersWithLogin
-Search with AWK in /etc/passwd users with login capabilities and construct a good looking output.
+Search with AWK in /etc/passwd for users with login capabilities and construct a good looking output.
 Script is made entirely with AWK.